 Acidification of the oceans

-It gets worse: acidification alters the chemical makeup of the ocean, which can disrupt the food chain and reduce the overall biodiversity of marine ecosystems.
-If the acidification continues to increase, it is likely to cause serious damage marine life and the ocean ecosystem as a whole.
+It gets worse: Acidification alters the chemical composition of the ocean, which can disrupt the food chain and reduce the overall biodiversity of marine ecosystems.
+If acidification continues to increase, it is likely to cause serious damage to marine life and the ocean ecosystem as a whole.

 Solutions:

-Reduce our dependence on fossil fuels: this is the main remedy to reduce the amount of CO2 released into the atmosphere.
-We can also promote the growth of marine plants, which absorb carbon dioxide from water.
-Another solution (among those considered extreme) is to add limestone to sea water, which helps neutralize acidity.
-This process is known as ocean alkalization and may be effective in reversing some of the damaging effects of ocean acidification.
-By taking these steps, we can help protect marine life from the damaging effects of ocean acidification.
+Reducing our dependence on fossil fuels: this is the main remedy for reducing the amount of CO2 released into the atmosphere.
+We can also promote the growth of marine plants, which absorb carbon dioxide from the water.
+Another solution (among those considered extreme) is to add limestone to seawater, which helps neutralize acidity.
+This process is known as ocean alkalinization and could be effective in reversing some of the harmful effects of ocean acidification.
+By taking these steps, we can help protect marine life from the harmful effects of ocean acidification.

 Pollution

-Here we could talk for days.
-If other phenomena depend in part (sometimes a good part) on us, this depends on us in everything.
-We know well about the sources: from car exhaust to factory emissions.
-It is probably the greatest cause of damage to the planet, its animal and plant life, air and water quality.
-And to our health, with increasing respiratory and microplastic problems even stuck into the bloodstream.
+We could talk for days here.
+If other phenomena depend in part (sometimes a good part) on us, this depends on us entirely.
+We know the sources well: from car exhaust fumes to factory emissions.
+It is probably the greatest cause of damage to the planet, to its animal and plant life, to the quality of air and water.
+And to our health, amidst ever-increasing respiratory problems and microplastics even stuck into the bloodstream.

 Solutions: